 From the day we bought the property and moved to the farm, we have always believed in doing almost everything on our own when it comes to landscaping and farming.
 On the farm, we cut the grass, we constructed the deer fencing for the vineyard, we designed the vineyard and help plant it, and so on.
 Now, with some time sensitive projects, we have had the help of additional folks, but we are right beside them getting our hands dirty.
 Our owner beliefs are simple -- we do not want to watch someone else do the job, if we can do the job ourselves or with them.
 We see some vineyards these days where the owners are just that - owners - without any real involvement and having no appreciation for the details of the operation, the sweat it takes and the time it takes to build a farm/vineyard.
 We have been and will be involved in every step that this farm takes.
 We are proud of that.

-When it comes to wine making, we are the ones that pick the grapes, we are the ones that process the grapes, and we are the ones that press the fermented grapes and fill the barrels.
-Luke is fortunate enough to have a B.A. in Chemistry and has enjoyed making wine as a hobby since 2001 and now commercially since 2008.
+When it comes to wine making, we are the ones that help harvest the grapes, we are the ones that process the grapes, and we are the ones that press the fermented grapes and fill the barrels.
+Luke is fortunate enough to have a college degree in Chemistry and has enjoyed making wine as a hobby since 2001 and now commercially since 2008.
 We have been blessed with working with vineyard and wine consultants for several years, including Lucie Morton (who at one time actually lived on the farm to further assist with planting strategy).
 Essentially, we have tried to be "sponges" with taking the current knowledge of Virginia grape growing and wine making from the ones that we respect in our area, and now we need to apply and advance that knowledge with our own efforts.
 When we make and taste the wine, we always ask ourselves, "is this something that we would buy?"
 We can tell you that our wine will only get sold, if the answer is "YES."